Imanm02/CE474-SW/README.md

 ## Overview

-This repository contains solutions to the assignments, course slides, and other useful resources for the CE474: Software Engineering course at Sharif University of Technology, Fall 2023, taught by Dr. Rivadeh.
+This repository contains solutions to the assignments and exams, course slides, and other useful resources for the CE474: Software Engineering course at Sharif University of Technology, Fall 2023, taught by Dr. Rivadeh.

 ## Table of Contents